patrykkubiela/CodeDyno/README.md

 # The CodeDyno

-**CodeDyno gives You informations about Your project performance.
-It's not testing Your code it's just reading Visual Studio Performance results.
-CodeDyno can show You those results in preety way, with grids and charts.
-It's only need to connect into Your repository, and collect data from choosen branch.**
+**CodeDyno gives you informations about your project performance.
+It's not testing your code it's just reading Visual Studio Performance results.
+CodeDyno can show you those results in preety way, with grids and charts.
+It's only need to connect into your repository, and collect data from choosen branch.
+In further I'm planning to create SaaS model, with users and sindgle infrastructure for all.**

 [CodeDyno]: https://github.com/programistadoswiadczony/CodeDyno